terraform-ibm-modules/terraform-ibm-cos/README.md

 # Creates additional Cloud Object Storage buckets using the buckets sub module
 module "cos_buckets" {
-  # Replace "main" with a GIT release version to lock into a specific release
   source  = "terraform-ibm-modules/cos/ibm//modules/buckets"
   version = "latest" # Replace "latest" with a release version to lock into a specific release bucket_configs = [